Jaskaran-Singh99/node_jokeGenerator/README.md

-# Node js CRUD application/Task Manager
+# Node js  application/Jokes generator

-This is a basic nodejs crud application where the user can create, update or delete data
+Jokes are fetched using api and everytime a random joke is shown to the user, this was the first time working with api's and  learned a lot of new things such as getting data in chunks , understanding more about async await and api's etc overall it was a great learning experience

 ## Tech Stack